Dual AGN in the Horizon-AGN simulation and their link to galaxy and massive black hole mergers, with an excursus on multiple AGN: Dual AGN catalogues

 We then apply a luminosity cut of $10^{42} \,\rm{erg \, s^{-1}}$ to all MBHs associated with galaxies, and thus define the full sample of AGN studied in this paper.
 To identify dual and multiple AGN within this sample, we search for AGN located within 30~kpc (physical 3D distance) of each other.
 The choice of 30~kpc is motivated theoretically by focusing on systems that are or will be involved in an interaction, and observationally by avoiding chance superpositions, while keeping close to the typical separations used in observational searches \citep[e.g.,][]{2013ApJ...777...64C,2020ApJ...899..154S}.
 Since MBHs are merged when their separation is less than 4~kpc, we cannot track duals closer than that.
 For some analyses we extend the distance cut to 50~kpc.

 In a pair, the fainter AGN in the pair is referred to as ``secondary'', and its properties are identified with a subscript ``2''.
 The brighter AGN in the pair, ``primary'' has its properties identified with a subscript ``1''.
+Primary and secondary are selected at the same output, i.e., at the same redshift.
 For instance, $M_{\rm BH,1}$ is the mass of the MBH powering the more luminous AGN in the pair (the primary), and can be higher or lower than $M_{\rm BH,2}$, the mass of the MBH powering the secondary.
 The same goes for the Eddington ratios and galaxy stellar masses.

 Given our procedure, two non-central MBHs can be selected as a dual AGN, and multiple AGN systems can be counted as more than one dual.
 For instance if within a region of space with 30~kpc radius three AGN pass the criteria, three dual AGN are counted and analyzed separately.
 To avoid overcounting dual AGN, we therefore proceed hierarchically from multiplets to duals.
 We first identify clusters of 6 AGN -- the highest multiple for our reference luminosity and distance cuts -- and remove them from the list, we then proceed similarly for quintuplets, quadruplets and triplets and we are left with ``pure'' dual AGN.
 This procedure is repeated for different luminosity thresholds, since a quadruple system identified using a threshold of $10^{42} \,\rm{erg \, s^{-1}}$ would become a dual system for a threshold of $10^{44} \,\rm{erg \, s^{-1}}$ if two of the AGN are too faint to be picked up with the high luminosity threshold.
 We often use the convention of referring to luminosity thresholds as ``$\log(L_{\rm bol})$'', with the bolometric luminosity expressed in $\rm{erg \, s^{-1}}$.